mwmlln/tails-on-trails/README.md

 * Heroku failing to load static files.

-  After the site was build and some tests were carried out in the test environment, I have switched the DATABASE setting back to Heroku's PostgreSQL for deployment.
+  After the site was built and some tests were carried out in the test environment, I had switched the DATABASE setting back to Heroku's PostgreSQL for deployment.
 Deployment was successful but the statis files failed to load.
-I have tried to switch DEBUG status False and True also, DISABLE_COLLECTSTATIC to 1 to 0 or even removed, however no attempt worked to load static files.
+I had tried to switch DEBUG status False and True also, DISABLE_COLLECTSTATIC to 1 to 0 or even removed, however no attempt worked to load static files.

 ### Known error present: